-A waiting period of 2 to 7 days is imposed under most cash sickness programs.
+A waiting period of two to seven days is imposed under most cash sickness programs.
 As a result, benefits may not be payable if an illness or injury lasts for only a few days.
 Similarly, in the case of a prolonged inability to work, benefits may not be payable for the first few days.
-Under some programs, however, benefits are retroactively paid for the waiting period when the disability continues beyond a specified time, commonly 2 to 3 weeks.
+Under some programs, however, benefits are retroactively paid for the waiting period when the disability continues beyond a specified time, commonly two to three weeks.
 A waiting period reduces administrative and benefit costs by excluding many claims for short illnesses or injuries during which relatively little income is lost and can also help reduce the potential for the inappropriate use of the system by workers.
+In other programs, employers are required to pay benefits for a certain number of days before social insurance payments begin.

-The period during which a worker may receive benefits for a single illness or injury, or in a given 12month period, is ordinarily limited to 26 weeks.
+The period during which a worker may receive benefits for a single illness or injury, or in a given 12-month period, is ordinarily limited to 26 weeks.
 In some instances, however, benefits may be drawn for considerably longer and even for an unlimited duration.
 A number of countries permit the agency to extend the maximum entitlement period to 39 or 52 weeks in specific cases.
 In most countries, when cash sickness benefits are exhausted, the recipient is paid a disability benefit if the incapacity continues.